-Please note the last day for registration is the 16th June 2019.
-Once you are registered, teachers/parent/guardians can then nominate teams, upload their project details and any attachments until the submission deadlines at the end of term 2.
-QLD/VIC – due 30th June.
-NSW/ WA/SA/TAS/ACT/NZ – due 7th July.
+Please note the last day for registration is now 5th June 2020.
+Once you are registered, teachers/parents/guardians can then nominate teams, upload their project details and any attachments until the submission deadline on the 28th of June 2020.

 Please submit a ZIP file including the following items: